 Poor flowering can also be the result of an inadequate diet.
 Plant owners may give their plants diluted liquid fertilizer while in leafing stage; liquid plant food applications are also allowed in moderation as they grow.

-Keep your Lily free of spider mites control them by wiping the leaves and occasionally misting them if the air becomes too dry.
+Keep your Lily free of spider mites control them by wiping the strap-shaped leaves and occasionally misting them if the air becomes too dry.

 Propagation Of The Amaryllis Belladonna